SouthbankSoftware/provendb-docker-compose/README.md

 1. This proxy runs with ssl disabled.
 If you want to use ssl, you will need to place you certificate in `.p12` format in `ssl_cert/certificate.p12` and set `ENV_PROVENDB_SECURITY_SSL_ENABLE=true` in `common.env` file.
 2. Anchoring to Ethereum is done on the `Rinkeby` testnet.
 You can change the endpoint and the private key in `env/creds-standalone/anchor.env`.
 A free endpoint to mainnet/testnet can be obtained by signing up on https://infura.io

+# Contact

+In case of any issue, please contact developer@southbanksoftware.com

 #
 Copyright © 2019 Southbank Software.
 All rights reserved.